 The Zoning Administrator is responsible for administering, interpreting and enforcing the zoning regulations contained in the Zoning Ordinance.
-In September 2010 the County adopted a new set of zoning regulations.
-These regulations govern the types of activities which can occur on a given parcel as well as define where structure can be built.
-It also outlines a variety of special requirements for commercial and industrial uses such as parking and landscaping standards.
+In May 2022 the County adopted a new set of zoning regulations.
+These regulations govern the types of activities which can occur on a given parcel as well as define where structures can be built.
+It also outlines a variety of special requirements for commercial and industrial uses such as parking, lighting and landscaping standards.

 Before establishing any new activity or building (i.e., new construction or addition) on a parcel, a zoning permit is required.
 A site plan is needed with the permit application.
 An example of what is typically found on a site plan can found at the LEFT SIDE of this page explaining what a zoning site or plot plan is.
 If a use is not allowed within a zoning district, property owners may seek to “rezone” their property to allow an activity or use.
 This type of request is processed through approvals granted by the Planning Commission and County Council.

 The Board of Appeals has three major duties.
 It can hear appeals from decisions made by the Zoning Administrator if the applicant questions the code interpretation provided by the Administrator.
 The Board can also hear variances.
 A variance is a relaxation of the dimensional requirements found in the Zoning standards due to a hardship that prevents the strict application of the codes from being applied, as long as the hardship is not created by the applicant.
 The justification for a variance is not be based on the actions or choices of the applicant but to unique characteristics of the property.
 The third responsibility is to hear special exceptions.
 A special exception is a conditional use allowed in a zoning district if the Board of Zoning Appeals agrees to allow it.
 The Board has the right to require additional controls on a use as a condition of granting permission.
 The Zoning Board of Appeals regularly meets on the 4th Thursday of the month.